FredHutch/target-data-viz/README.md

-# TARGET Data Visualization Tools
+# Meshinchi Lab Data Visualization App

-This directory contains the necessary code to visualize gene expression and outcome data from various Children's Oncology Group (COG) pediatric AML cohorts, by way of an R Shiny app (please see [here](https://shiny.rstudio.com/) for more info about Shiny, if you aren't familiar).

-These data can be explored interactively with the Shiny app.
+Welcome to the Meshinchi Lab's Shiny Application.
+Here, you can interactively explore gene expression data for thousands of individual samples all in one place and create visualizations on-the-fly.

 =================================================